gjoeckel/otter/tests/README.md

 # Tests README

-> **Note:** Git Bash is the only supported environment for all server management and diagnostics scripts.
-PowerShell scripts are legacy and provided for historical reference only.
+> **Note:** PowerShell is preferred for server management and diagnostics on Windows machines.
+Git Bash is required only for Git operations.
+See project rules for detailed terminal usage guidelines.

 # Clients-Enterprise Testing System